ga4gh/vrs/docs/source/schema.rst

 The schema itself is written in YAML (|vr_yaml|) and converted to JSON (|vr_json|).
 Version |version| is current.

-Contributions to the schema should be written in the YAML version.
+Contributions to the schema MUST be written in the YAML document.